gvwilson/sensibleadventures/nardica/nardica.md

 Iffy gaped in disbelief.
 He had brainwiped himself!
 Spies and disappointed lovers did it in sims, but---but this was real life!
-People didn't scramble their memories in real life!
+People didn't scramble their brains in real life!

-A strangled sound pulled her eyes up away from Marines striding forward to seize the twitching form on the ground.
+Aunt Naggie made a strangled sound as the Marines hurried toward the twitching form on the ground.
-Aunt Naggie stared at the fallen man, shock and disbelief on her face.
 Iffy took her arm.
 "Auntie!"
-She pulled her toward the entrance.
+She tugged at her gently.
 "Auntie,
 we need to get outta here."

+"I can't..."
+Shock and disbelief mingled on her face.
+"I can't just *leave* him."

+"Auntie, we gotta."
+Iffy took one of the shopping bags from her foster mother's slack grip and pulled her into motion.

 Somehow they made it to the doors and out onto the street.
 "C'mon, let's get home,"